 Pros:

-- Ease of Use: Simple controls, quick ignition (when functional), and a straightforward setup make it accessible for all skill levels.
+- Ease of Use: Simple controls, quick ignition (when functional), and straightforward setup make it accessible for all skill levels.

 - Quick Heating: The burners generally heat up rapidly, allowing you to start cooking sooner.